tinymce/tinymce-docs/general-configuration-guide/customize-ui.md

 ### Themes

-"Silver" is TinyMCE's default theme.
+**Silver** is TinyMCE's default theme.
 Users can easily customize the menu or toolbar without having to edit the theme.
 Theme creation requires a more in depth-knowledge of TinyMCE's API and is beyond the scope of this guide.
 TinyMCE skins, however, are easier to make.

 ### Skins